isomerpages/moe-cedargirlssec/_centre-for-social-innovation/Our Story/About CSI.md

 3. **Capacity Building**<br>
 Through our Social Innovation and Research (SIR) curriculum, undergirded by Stanford University’s Design Thinking approach, the school aims to buid up students’ competency and nurture in them attributes that would develop them into social innovators.
 Since 2019, the school has also established a Talent Development Programme for Social Innovation for students with a passion to deepen their involvement and develop themselves into future leaders in Social Innovation.

+### **Our Journey**<br>
+In 2022, Cedar celebrated 10 years of Social Innovation and produced an e-book detailing our growth from our nascent beginnings to establishing ourselves as a Center for Social Innovation.
+The commemorative book also highlights some of the school’s achievements in social innovation over the years. <br>
+(Click [here](https://heyzine.com/flip-book/efb6d99a0b.html#page/1) to view flip book)

 #### DESIGN COUNCIL